rbowsley/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

 Whichever option is selected here, an affected operator will only be able to see the names of their 'my users' in the attendance table for an {{activity}} record they can view.
 So there may be 10 people listed on an {{activity}} record, but an affected operator may only be able to see three of their names.

-   The options in this section are :
+   The options in this section are:

 **No restriction**
 Operators will be able to see all {{activity}} records they would be able to without the 'My User' restriction.